seanbreckenridge/exobrain/programming/sicp/06/README.md

 #### Inadequacies of hierarchies

 If your type system isn't a tower, but rather is a `graph`, where types are much more complex, a type might have multiple super types.
-So theres multiple ways to "raise" a type.
+So there's multiple ways to "raise" a type.
 How to implement a type system which can resolve raising types while allowing modularity is still an area of research.